v2denny/webotsRL/README.md

 worlds  -folder with webots worlds

+scripts - contains scripts such as:
-position.py - script for chosing robot's initial and final position
+1. positions.py: chosing robot's initial and final position
+2. utils.py: several useful functions for working with the epuck robot